Datamine/rescue-bangers/README.md

 # X Banger Rescue

+Do you sometimes see a great post on Twitter, but for whatever reason, your feed refreshes before you finish reading it or click on it?

+X Banger Rescue, developed by [x.com/johnloeber](John Loeber), is here to save the day.

+This is a Chrome Extension that will capture your ten latest feed refreshes.
+You can click on the extension at any time to view the dataset and interact with the tweets.

+This means that if you ever see a great tweet and your feed refreshes too quickly, you can just open up the extension and find it.

+To the Twitter team: please make this a native feature on Twitter.
+There is no browser extension solution possible for mobile.
+(At least not on iPhone.)

+## Dependencies

+This Chrome Extension uses only vanilla JavaScript and has no third-party dependencies.
+Not a single package or import.

+## Developer Overview

 This Chrome extension captures X GraphQL responses and stores the latest ten JSON payloads that actually contain tweet-like data in `chrome.storage.local`.

 It matches response URLs like: